-42,000 acre-feet as of January 1 49,000 acre-feet as of February 1 57,000 acre-feet as of March 1 67,000 acre-feet as of March 16 73,000 acre-feet as of April 1 74,000 acre-feet as of April 16 75,000 acre-feet as of May 1 76,000 acre-feet as of May 16 76,000 acre-feet as of June 1 c.
+40,000 acre-feet as of December 1

+42,000 acre-feet as of January 1

+49,000 acre-feet as of February 1

+57,000 acre-feet as of March 1

+67,000 acre-feet as of March 16

+73,000 acre-feet as of April 1

+74,000 acre-feet as of April 16

+75,000 acre-feet as of May 1

+76,000 acre-feet as of May 16

+76,000 acre-feet as of June 1

+c.
 Normal water supply conditions exist in the absence of defined Dry or Critical water supply conditions.

-Because the proposed criteria for determining the applicable minimum instream flow requirements will be tied to Lake Mendocino storage, it will more accurately reflect the hydrologic conditions in the Russian River, adjusting up to monthly through February and biweekly from March 1 through June 1.
+Because the proposed criteria for determining the applicable minimum instream flow requirements will be tied to Lake Mendocino storage, it will more accurately reflect the hydrologic conditions in the Russian River, adjusting monthly from October through February and then biweekly from March 1 through June 1.
 This framework allows more responsive changes to the minimum flows in the late winter and spring as yields and hydrologic conditions develop.
-The proposed index establishes a new criteria for determining the water supply conditions of Decision 1610 and does not modify the associated minimum instream flow requirements.
+The proposed index establishes new criteria for determining the water supply conditions of Decision 1610 and does not modify the associated minimum instream flow requirements.
 This will shift the criteria for establishing hydrologic conditions in the Russian River watershed to local conditions rather than rely on cumulative inflows to Lake Pillsbury in the Eel River watershed, which are no longer representative of Russian River hydrologic conditions.

 These storage thresholds in Lake Mendocino were developed by Sonoma Water engineering staff using its Russian River ResSim Model.
-The modeling scenarios assume: (1) current Russian River system losses; (2) WY 1911 to WY 2017 unimpaired flow hydrology, and (3) Potter Valley Project operations as outlined in the Order Approving Temporary Variance of Flow Requirements Under License Article 52 (October 2, 2023) from the Federal Energy Regulatory Commission (FERC) in response to PG&E's flow variance request on May 23, 2023.
+The modeling scenarios assume: (1) current Russian River system losses; (2) WY 1911 to WY 2017 unimpaired flow hydrology, and (3) Potter Valley Project operations (consistent with those outlined in the October 2023 and June 2024 FERC orders approving PG&E's flow variance requests).
 The thresholds were developed based on an analysis of maintaining carryover storage in Lake Mendocino over a simulated historical hydrologic dataset followed by a 1 in 100-year synthetic drought.
-A detailed description of the hydrologic analysis is presented in Attachment A.
+A detailed description of the hydrologic analysis is presented in the technical memorandum included as Attachment A.